-We implemented fully the Procurement Policy and Sustainable Procurement Standards during the year to formalise our approach, and to provide further information to our supply chain about our expectations in respect of human rights, ethics and sustainability.
+We have implemented the Procurement Policy and Sustainable Procurement Standards to formalise our approach, and to provide further information to our supply chain about our expectations in respect of human rights, ethics and sustainability.

 As well as being incorporated into our contracts, our policies are available on our website to ensure ease of access and awareness.